Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 curl -s http://localhost:9200/cadence-visibility
 ```

 You should see index metadata including mappings and settings.
-If you get an error, check the Elasticsearch schema job logs from Step 4.
+If you get an error, check the Elasticsearch schema job logs from earlier in this step.

 ---